limingjie/CH32V003-ST7735-Driver/README.md

 # CH32V003 ST7735 Driver

 A minimal ST7735 LCD driver for CH32V003 that supports both [ch32v003fun](https://github.com/cnlohr/ch32v003fun) and [PlatformIO CH32V](https://github.com/Community-PIO-CH32V/platform-ch32v).
-It should also work in [MounRiver Stdio](http://www.mounriver.com/) (I do not have a Windows environment to validate, please let me know if it works).
+It should also work in [MounRiver Stdio](http://www.mounriver.com/).

+DMA is used to accelerate the data transmission where possible.

 ![ST7735](images/ST7735.webp)